csc-212-fall-2022/assignment-1/README.md

 ```

 ### Code Quality, Memory Leaks and the Like

+I've set up the project with some linting tools:
+- `clang-tidy` handles linting and pushes you towards "modern" C++.
+It will run automatically.
+- `clang-format` formats your code consistently.
+To run `clang-format`, in your `build` directory, there are two `make` targets (or `ninja` targets or...):
+    - `make format_check` -- check that your code is properly formatted
+    - `make format_all` -- format your code

+The project is also set up to detect memory leaks with `valgrind`.
+You can run `valgrind` by running `ctest -T memcheck`.

+In future assignments, I'll make having a clear Valgrind, `clang-tidy` and `clang-format` check part of the assignment, but for now, your goal is to get things working.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)